AI Companion Security and Privacy

 Accounts may choose to enable the AI Companion panel in Zoom Workplace for only certain users.
 For users who do not have the Zoom Workplace panel enabled, they will only be able to use the panel in meetings where the Meeting questions feature is enabled.
 This means the experience for users can differ based on whether or not the AI Companion panel is enabled.
 Only users who have the feature enabled will be able to ask questions against data sources outside of the meeting (i.e., other than the current meeting transcript).

 An enabled user may use their AI Companion panel to ask questions in the meeting even if the host has disabled AI Companion from accessing that meeting.
 AI Companion will not have access to the meeting transcript and therefore will not be able to answer questions related to the content of the meeting.
-However, the AI Companion panel will still be able to access other data sources the user has access to, such as Team chat messages or web content.
+However, the AI Companion panel will still be able to access other data sources the user has access to, such as Zoom Chat messages or web content.

 Smart recordings